resbaz/nectar-cloud-lessons/Planning/Lessons.md

 ## Tasks

-The students will relaunch the machine that they shut down in the previous example, then they will ssh into it, and perform the needed security upgrades.
+The students will relaunch the machine that they shut down in the previous example, then they will ssh into it.

 ## Covers

-SSH, `apt-get`, `sudo`, bash commands
+`ssh`

 ## Concepts

-The shell, some shell commands, how to update a linux server, the package manager, and the power of `sudo`
+The shell, encryption of communications via public/private keys.

 ## Notes